noir-lang/noir/docs/docs/learn/concepts/storage/trees/main.md

 > Note: this nullifier derivation example is an oversimplification for the purposes of illustration.

-#### Initializing Singleton Notes
+#### Initializing Notes wrapped by PrivateMutable

-'Singleton Note' is a term we've been using to mean: "A single Note which contains the whole of a private state's current value, and must be deleted and replaced with another single Note, if one ever wishes to edit that state".
+Notes wrapped 'PrivateMutable' have the following meaning: "A single Note which contains the whole of a private state's current value, and must be deleted and replaced with another single Note, if one ever wishes to edit that state".
 It's in contrast to a Note which only contains a small fragment of a private state's current value.
 A token balance represented by multiple notes is an example of private state that uses many notes. <!-- TODO: write about fragmented private state, somewhere. -->

 Such notes require an 'Initialization Nullifier'; a nullifier which, when emitted, signals the initialization of this state variable (i.e. the very first time the state variable has been written to).